 Also known as house flies, garbage flies can be easily identified by the four long stripes on top of their middle body region.
 They do not have the ability to bite and instead have a mouth more suited for sponging up liquid food.
-Female flies are typically larger than the male, and have a visibly wider distance between their red-colored eyes.
+Female flies are typically larger than the male and have a visibly wider distance between their red-colored eyes.
 Garbage flies have gray and slightly yellow bodies as well as an upward bend in one of the wing veins.

 Garbage flies are considered a nuisance due to their close proximity to humans.
 In some cases, these flies can carry a variety of harmful diseases to humans and animals alike.
-Because they breed and feed in waste, they have the ability to pick up bacteria, viruses, and fungi and transfer or spread them by contaminating food and water they come into contact with.
+Because they breed and feed on waste, they have the ability to pick up bacteria, viruses, and fungi and transfer or spread them by contaminating the food and water they come into contact with.
 In serious cases, people have experienced food poisoning and even tuberculosis linked to garbage fly infestations.